You will love again the stranger who was your self.

 Those Whom I Serve and Specializations

 Depression, post traumatic stress, anxiety, social phobias, grief and loss, family and parenting issues, stress, and difficult life transitions are some of the challenges for which clients may come into therapy seeking relief and answers.
-A safe, strong space is provided to work through and with these trials.
+A safe, strong space is provided to work through and with these difficulties.

 I offer play therapy/child psychotherapy for children ages 5 and up.